meegpipe/meegpipe/tutorials/batman_eeg/README.md

-Manually cleaning the BATMAN EEG dataset
+Manually cleaning an EEG dataset
 ===

 This tutorial illustrates how to use _meegpipe_ to manually clean the